Spagettileg/reboot-pbf/README.md

 - Shoe sizes reported in both UK and Euro systems sourced from [Shoe sizing charts](https://www.shoesizingcharts.com/)

 ### Content
+- [Cart popover](https://jsfiddle.net/DTcHh/5011/) Javascript snippet that helps a user understand the GBP value of their shopping cart from the navbar.
+The CSS & HTML code was reworked by myself

 ### Media
 - Rugby boot images were taken from [prodirectrugby](https://www.prodirectrugby.com/)